Home Countries Ideas Log

-It may be away from the beaten track but there’s plenty here.
-Retracing steps along the West Highland Way allows two walking options but there are rights of way that take in Loch Eilde Mor and the Mamores would be ideal too.
+It may be away from the beaten track, but there’s plenty here.
+Retracing steps along the West Highland Way allows two walking options, and there are rights of way that take in Loch Eilde Mor and the Mamores would be ideal too.
 There’s also the prospect of walking there from Corrour train station after a trip north on the Caledonian Sleeper.

 Mallaig, Morar & the Small Isles

 In December 2009, I popped up to Fort William for a long weekend away and visited Morar.
 Sunshine was a little in short supply though there was an effort.
 The available views of Rhum weren’t as dazzling as they could have been and this also happened to me during a ferry crossing from South Uist to Oban in August 2008.
 Another visit to the area would be good and setting foot on one of Rhum, Eig or Muck would make it even better.
 Another possibility is an incursion into the wilder area that is Knoydart, so there’s plenty from which to choose.

 The other name for this low-sized hill is Banavie Hill and it takes up a lot of ground as I discovered when walking from Garelochy to Fort William by way of the Caledonian Canal.
 The location is the main attraction here with views across to Ben Nevis and the surrounding hills.
 There are times when staying lower offers the best sights and it looks as if this is one of them.
 It’s time to re-read the issue of Country Walking that brought the possibility to my attention.